Welcome to Zhuang Li’s Personal Website

 News

-• 03/2026: I am part of the Wellcome Trust AI4You(th) project on safe clinical LLMs for youth mental health, a ~$6M AUD grant jointly secured by Orygen, the University of Melbourne, and RMIT University, in partnership with Google Health.
-PhD and postdoc positions will be available through the project.
+• 03/2026: I am a co-applicant on the Wellcome Trust AI4You(th) project on safe clinical LLMs for youth mental health, an approximately AUD 6M grant jointly secured by Orygen, the University of Melbourne, and RMIT University, in partnership with Google Health.

 • 03/2026: Serving as Senior Area Chair for EMNLP 2026.

-• 11/2025: Our paper DiscoSG: Towards Discourse-Level Text Scene Graph Parsing through Iterative Graph Refinement received the EMNLP 2025 Outstanding Paper Award.
-Built on our previous FACTUAL work and integrated into FactualSceneGraph, which now has 171,000+ PyPI downloads and 600,000+ model downloads on Hugging Face.
-Links: Official repo · FactualSceneGraph toolkit
+• 11/2025: Our paper DiscoSG: Towards Discourse-Level Text Scene Graph Parsing through Iterative Graph Refinement received the EMNLP 2025 Outstanding Paper Award, one of seven such awards among 3,200+ accepted papers.
+Built on our previous FACTUAL work and integrated into FactualSceneGraph, which now has 240,000+ PyPI downloads and 600,000+ model downloads on Hugging Face.
+Links: DiscoSG paper · FACTUAL paper · DiscoSG repo · FactualSceneGraph toolkit

 • 10/2025: One paper on LLM safety was accepted to NeurIPS 2025, and our workshop proposal PersonaLLM was also accepted.
 Link: PersonaNLP workshop